runpod/hsm/muid/README.md

 )

 func main() {
-	// Generate a new MUID using the default generator id := muid.Make()
+	// Generate a new MUID using the default sharded generators id := muid.Make()

 	fmt.Printf("Generated MUID: %s\n", id) // Outputs the base32 representation